 dat.back <- summary(dat, transf=transf.ipft, ni=dat$ni)

-yi values are now the back-transformed values (i.e., the raw proportions) and the
+yi values are therefore the back-transformed values (i.e., the raw proportions) and the

-ci.ub values are the back-transformed 95% CI bounds.1)
+ci.ub values are the back-transformed 95% CI bounds.

 Finally, we can create the forest plot by directly passing the observed outcomes (i.e., proportions) and the CI bounds to the function.
 Then the back-transformed average with the corresponding CI bounds obtained earlier can be added to the plot with the